TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 34/2 Chronicles 34.15.md

 ---

-And Hilkiah answered and said to Shaphan the scribe, I have found the book of the law in the house of Jehovah.
-And Hilkiah delivered the book to Shaphan.
+Hilkiah answered Shaphan the scribe, "I have found the book of the law in the house of Yahweh."
+Hilkiah delivered the book to Shaphan.